Skip to Content

 Absent a specific agreement to do so, an insured's agent does not have a continuing duty to advise, guide, or direct the insured's coverage after the agent has complied with his or her obligation to obtain coverage on behalf of the insured.
 Insurance agents do not have an independent duty to identify their clients' needs and to advise them regarding whether they may be underinsured because it is the client's responsibility or duty—not the insurance agent's—to determine the amount of coverage needed and advise the agent of those needs.

-Insureds Have a Duty to Review Their Insurance Policies
+Insureds Have a Duty To Review Their Insurance Policies

 A majority of courts that have considered the issue have held that an insurance agent owes clients a duty of reasonable care and diligence, but absent a special relationship, that duty does not include an affirmative, continuing obligation to inform or advise an insured regarding the availability or sufficiency of insurance coverage.
 The general duty of care excludes an affirmative obligation to give advice regarding the availability or sufficiency of coverage for several persuasive reasons.